timothyhull/100daysofcode/days/_26/README.md

 ## Tasks

-:white_check_mark: Select program to write errors for
+:white_check_mark: Select program to write exception handling for.

-:white_large_square: TBD
+:white_check_mark: List exceptions that might occur in the program.

 ---